Pentaglottis: Uses

 The blue flowers of the green alkanet are edible, and are often used as a garnish for salads or drinks.

 Green alkanet roots are not edible.
 They contain pyrrolizidine alkaloids, which are toxic to the liver, even when cooked.

 Although toxic if consumed in large quantities, the leaves have medicinal properties and were recommended for the treatment of coughs, digestive problems and fevers by Nicholas Culpeper.
-The leaves are also an effective remedy for burns and ulcers when crushed and combined with vinegar and rose water.
+The leaves were also considered an effective remedy for burns and ulcers when crushed and combined with vinegar.
 In modern times the leaves and stems have been used by doctors to treat staphylococcus.